Minnesota Skills-Based Hiring Accelerator

 The change from credential-based systems to skills-based systems benefit both employers and employees.

-Skills-based practices can help employers find qualified candidates faster, fill open positions, increase workforce diversity, and improve employee advancement and retention.
+Skills-based practices can help employers find qualified candidates faster, fill open positions and improve employee advancement and retention.

 For employees, skills-based practices increase job satisfaction, provide opportunities for lifelong learning, and allow workers to build skills that drive career advancement.